 Thanks to relatively low labour costs and costs of the land use, Cambodia has become a preferred production base for light manufacturing such as garment.
 However, labour cost has been on the rise along with statutory minimum wages amid recurrent strikes.
-In September 2016, the Cambodian government agreed to raise garment workers’ monthly minimum wage would be increased by 9.8% from US$153 to US$168, with no formal date for the implementation of the measure.
+In August 2017, the Cambodian government indicated that garment workers’ monthly minimum wage would be increased by 9.8% from US$153 to US$168, with no formal date for the implementation of the measure.
 In an additional change, as of 1 January 2018, workers will no longer have 1.3% of their monthly salary deducted as a contribution to the National Social Security Fund.
 Their share will, instead, be paid by their employers, whose current contribution matches that of their employees.

 Cambodia's major trading partners are the EU, the US, China, Korea, Japan, Thailand, Vietnam, Singapore and Malaysia.
 The EU and the US combine to absorb about 70% of Cambodian garment and footwear exports.
 Since 2011, exports to the EU have grown rapidly due to the latter’s simplified GSP rules, under which Cambodia as an LDC enjoys duty- and quota-free access to the EU bloc.

 Cambodia has a liberal foreign investment regime, with sectors including agriculture, transportation, telecommunication, energy, labour-intensive and export-oriented processing, tourism and human resource development highlighted as priority areas of investment.